 Section 1.
 Standing Committees

-The standing committees of CPA shall be the Judicial Board, the Membership Recruitment Committee, the Public Relations Committee, Philanthropy Committee and the Chaplain Committee.
+The standing committees of CPA shall be the Judicial Board, the Membership Recruitment Committee, the Public Relations Committee, Philanthropy Committee.
+Committee.

 Term.
 The standing committees shall serve for a term of one year, which shall coincide with the term of the officers.